ogwp/en/p/rockpapsci/README.md

 ## Information of the game

-* Name of the game: OGWP and
+* Name of the game: Rockpapsci

 * Creator: OGWP team and JcOzores97